Wellbeing Days Explained: How to Boost Employee Wellness and Prevent Burnout

 Moving forward with wellbeing leave

-If caring about your employees is a core value of your organisation, then introducing wellbeing days will make your employees feel cared for — in a world full of pressure and stress.
+If caring about your employees is a core value of your organisation, then introducing wellbeing days, or what is commonly referred to as a wellness day off, will make your employees feel cared for — in a world full of pressure and stress.

 However, it should only be entered into considering the possible downsides or the appropriate management training to help prevent staff burnout.